unnatieg/SQL-Bookstore/README.md

 ## Overview

 This project demonstrates a complete relational database design and querying for a bookstore management system.
-It covers creating tables, establishing relationships, and writing SQL queries to analyze and retrieve meaningful business insights.
+It covers creating tables, establishing relationships, and writing SQL queries to analyze and retrieve meaningful insights.

 ---